CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 ### Predefined ConstraintTypes

-We provide some ConstraintTypes, which apply different transformations internally to enforce bounds on physical parameter spaces.
+We provide some `ConstraintType`s, which apply different transformations internally to enforce bounds on physical parameter spaces.
 The types have the following constructors

  - `no_constraint()`, no transform is required for this parameter
  - `bounded_below(lower_bound)`, the physical parameter has a (provided) lower bound